 An uncertain energy supply chain can contribute to higher prices during periods of unexpectedly high usage.
 In the U.S., the energy supply chain includes generation, transmission, and distribution.
 Maintaining, repairing, and upgrading the infrastructure that moves power from generators to consumers costs a lot of money.
 When any aspect of the infrastructure fails, someone has to pay for repairs or replacements, contributing to higher electricity rates.

-Forecasting & Distributed Energy Resources (DERs)
+Demand Forecasting & Distributed Energy Resources (DERs)

 Distributed energy resources (DERs) have the potential to protect utility companies and consumers from unexpectedly high costs.
 Since DERs can create or store energy for future use, the electricity from devices like personal rooftop solar or EV battery storage has a more stable value that isn’t as easily influenced by fossil fuel costs.

 DER initiatives can supply the power needed during peak demand times.
 With the right distributed energy resource management system (DERMS), utility companies can organize rooftop solar systems, electric vehicle batteries, and other assets to create virtual power plants.
 If your company has access to enough DERs, you could help control energy costs and use data from those resources to improve forecast accuracy.

 Investigating how demand forecasting can influence rate structures perfectly illustrates the complexities of energy management, grid reliability, and the cost of energy.
 Everything from fluctuations in weather to changes in fuel prices influences how much energy producers charge for electricity, which affects how much consumers spend powering their homes and businesses.